mebuki117/checkseeds/README.md

 ## What is this
-auto world generation from seeds text file for finding seeds. for 1.20+
+auto world generation from seeds text file for finding seeds. for 1.16+

 ## Settings
-- filepath: seeds text file path
+- world: world gen screen type and more
-- delays: please adjust according to you
+- file: seeds text file path
-- hotkeys
+- delay: please adjust according to you (millsec)
-- and more
+- hotkey

 ## Seeds Text Format
 1 line 1 seed.